natgo/wt-wiki-scraper/wikitext-transpiled/ground/M18%20GMC%20(China).md

 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->
 The {{PAGENAME}} has extremely thin armour throughout its construction.
-As such, a player with the M18 should throw away any notion of trying to survive a shot and instead aim to avoid being hit at all.
+Therefore, a player with the M18 should throw away any notion of trying to survive a shot and instead aim to avoid being hit at all.
 With an open-top construction and the placement of certain crew members, even enemy machine gun rounds can knock out the crew members inside and lower combat efficiency.

-The thin armour is also both a blessing and a curse for the vehicle.
+The thin armour is both a blessing and a curse for the vehicle.
 It is a curse as it means the vehicle can suffer through the overpressure damage mechanics.
 A single HE shell has the potential of knocking out the M18 instantly regardless of calibre.
-It can however benefit the M18 if the enemy's kinetic round does not hit any module or crew member: the shell may go through and through and the M18 may end up with little damage.
+It can however benefit the M18 if the enemy's kinetic round does not hit any module or crew member: the shell may go through and the M18 may end up with little damage.
 As such, there can be second chances for this vehicle, but this should not be relied upon as a combat strategy.

 With five crew members, the M18 has a standard amount of crew to survive off of.
 Three are essential for combat efficiency: the gunner, loader, and driver.
-The commander operates the cupola machine gun and if knocked out will cause the machine gun to no longer function.
-This will be a constant occurrence due to the position of the commander model with the torso exposed above the turret, and so enemy machine gun rounds can hit and incapacitate the commander from the vehicle's functions.
+The commander operates the cupola machine gun and if knocked out, will cause the machine gun to no longer function.
+This will be a constant occurrence due to the position of the commander with the torso exposed above the turret, this allows enemy machine gun rounds to easily hit and incapacitate the commander.

 The M18's module configuration is rather standard with the transmission in front and engine in the back.
-The spread out nature means there are more "wiggle room" for kinetic shells to hit and pass through around the modules.
+The spread out nature means there is more "wiggle room" for kinetic shells to hit and pass through the vehicle.

 '''Armour type:'''